 - Don’t add the cream sauce earlier.
 I tested both simmering with the cream sauce and adding it at the end.
 The result is much better adding it at the end because a lot of the sauce will burn to the bottom of the pan if added earlier.

 - Add broth as needed.
 Add a splash while simmering or after adding the cream sauce, if you find it’s getting too dry.
-I usually add about 1/4 cup with the cream sauce.
+I usually add about 1/2 cup or so with the cream sauce.

 Can I make this gluten free?